January 2026 | Issue No. 58

 How do we avoid getting swept away by the whitewater world we’re living in, and instead use this moment as an opportunity?
 And what does consciousness have to do with it?

 We all seek comfort and well-being; but it’s through challenge that we grow.
 Sailing on a sunny day is lovely; but our skills are forged when the wind picks up and the waves begin to test us.
-This moment in history is one of those windy, wave-tossed moments—our opportunity for growth personally, relationally, and collectively.
+This moment in history is one of those windy, wave-tossed moments.
+Our opportunity for growth—personally, for our relationships, and for our collective future.

 Einstein famously said, “No problem can be solved from the same level of consciousness that created it.”